Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 1. Is day trading legal in Australia?

 Day trading is legal in Australia.
-There are many local brokers that provide services.
+Many local brokers provide services.
 But make sure you trade with trusted and regulated providers.
 For example, Mitrade is authorized and regulated by the Australian Securities and Investments Commission (ASIC).

 2. Is it safe to hold volatile stocks overnight?